Sunday, March 25, 2012

 Another points in my direction.

-Oh, the 13 year old, he says with a smile
+He says with a smile

 That will be only 20 Liras…